adoyle-h/shell-general-colors/README.md

 ## Suggestion, Bug Reporting, Contributing

 Any suggestions and contributions are always welcome.
 Please open an [issue][] to talk with me.

+## Versioning

+See git [release tags][].

+The versioning follows the rules of SemVer 2.0.0.

+**Attentions**: anything may have **BREAKING CHANGES** at **ANY TIME** when major version is zero (0.y.z), which is for initial development and the public API should be considered unstable.

+For more information on SemVer, please visit http://semver.org/.

 ## Copyright and License